-The 1801 Act of Union abolished the Irish Parliament and brought Ireland and Great Britain together, and saw the United Kingdom spread across the British Isles for the first time.
+The 1801 Act of Union abolished the Irish Parliament and brought Ireland and Great Britain together, seeing the United Kingdom spread across the British Isles for the first time.

-Catholics, who were 75 percent of the population of Ireland, were not politically free at first, and although they achieved emancipation in 1829, efforts by many to reverse the Act of Union went nowhere - at least at first.
+Catholics, who were 75% of the population of Ireland, were not politically free at first, and although they achieved emancipation in 1829, efforts by many to reverse the Act of Union went nowhere - at least at first.